Now taking consultations for surgery in 2026

 Saline Implants

 Saline implants are filled with sterile saltwater and are often selected by patients who prefer a more affordable implant or have specific concerns about silicone.
-Saline implants can be adjusted for size during surgery, providing flexibility for the plastic surgeon to achieve the best possible breast shape.
+Saline implants can be adjusted for size during surgery, providing flexibility for the plastic surgeon to achieve the desired breast shape.

 Breast Implant Considerations